-When learning guitar, the first chords you are likely to encounter are major and minor triads, chords that consist of three notes.
-But what chords should you learn next?
+When learning guitar, the first chords you are likely to encounter are major and minor triads (3-note chords).
+But once you have a decent grasp of these introductory chords what chords should you learn next?
 Usually, the answer is 7th chords.

-In the following article, we’re going to take a closer look at 7th chords, some useful shapes you can use to play them, and how to incorporate them into your own music.
+In the following article, we’re going to take a closer look at 7th chords and the theory behind how they are constructed.

-For example, an Amaj7 chord should be read as an A + a major 7th interval, not an A major chord with a 7th.
+For example, an Amaj7 chord should be read as an A + major 7 interval, not an A major chord with a 7th.
 The ‘A’ doesn’t require ‘maj’ to be written, it is implied as it is not indicated as minor (min), augmented (aug), or diminished (dim).

-On the other hand, if there is no prefix in front of the 7 as is the case with a dominant 7th chord, usually written as C7 you can assume the 7th is a minor 7th interval (spanning 10 semitones from the root).
+On the other hand, if there is no prefix in front of the 7 as is the case most of the time with a dominant 7th, usually written as C7 you can assume the 7th is a minor 7th interval (spanning 10 semitones from the root).

-So, in the case of C7, we know the C is major with a minor 7th interval added, making C7 a dominant 7th chord aka a major minor 7th chord.
+So, in the case of C7, we know the C is major with a minor 7th interval added, making C7 a dominant 7th aka a major-minor 7th.

-Another example of this is the minor 7th chord, usually written Cmin7.
-In this instance, the chord is a C minor triad with a minor 7th interval added, giving us Cmin7.
+Another example of this is the minor 7th, usually written Cmin7.
+In this case, the chord is a C minor triad with a minor 7 interval.
 If minor was not written it would be implied that the note letter name is major, and as we now know the 7 is considered minor unless indicated otherwise.

-So, keep in mind when looking at 7th chords, if you see major written after the note letter this will always refer to the added 7th interval.
+So, keep in mind if you see major written after the note letter this will always refer to the 7th interval.
 If you see minor, diminished, or augmented it will apply to the note letter name.

 What do 7th chords sound like?

-While triads sound consonant (in agreement harmonically) the additional pitch added to the triad structure to form a 7th chord, makes the chord richer harmonically and less in harmonic agreement.
+While triads sound consonant (in agreement harmonically) the additional pitch added to form a 7th, makes the chord richer harmonically but also less in harmonic agreement.

-The blend of major and minor, and the tritone (3 whole steps) between the 3rd and 7th creates dissonance and is responsible for the signature bluesy sound.
+For example, a dominant 7th chord consists of a blend of major and minor intervals along with a tritone (3 whole steps) between the 3rd and 7th.
+This creates dissonance and is responsible for the signature bluesy sound.

-As we now know, 7th chords are built on top of triads (i.e. major or minor triads) with an additional 7th interval from the root.
+7th chords are built on top of triads (i.e. major or minor triads) with an added 7th interval.

-I’ve included the chord name, symbol, and scale degree formulas for each of the common 7th chords below, however, we’ll go over each in more detail in the following section.
+I’ve included the chord name, symbol, and scale degree formulas for each below.
+For a more details breakdown of each click on the links in the table.